Master of Science in Health Care Administration

 - Statement of Purpose describing your career goals in Health Care Administration.

-- Submission of a score on recent Graduate Management Admission Test (GMAT) ( 500 or better) or Graduate Record Examination (GRE) (total score of 1000 or better.)
+- Submission of a score on recent Graduate Management Admission Test (GMAT) ( 500 or better) or Graduate Record Examination (GRE) (minimum 50% in both verbal and quantitative sections.)

 Application to the MSHCA Program is a two step process: